Charcoal-SE/userscripts/fire/fire.user.md

 <a name="module_fire.imageOptionClickHandler"></a>

 ### `fire.imageOptionClickHandler()` ℗
-debugOptionClickHandler - Set the "Debug" option to show logs in the dev console.
+imageOptionClickHandler - Set the "HideImages" option to hide or show images in reports.

 **Kind**: static method of <code>[fire](#module_fire)</code>
 **Access**: private